 Leave (annual leave, parental leave etc)

-New Year’s Day (1 January), Maundy Thursday, Good Friday, Easter Sunday, Easter Monday, Common Prayer Day (the fourth Friday after Easter), Ascension Day, Whit Sunday, Whit Monday, Christmas Day (25 December), Boxing Day (26 December).
+The public holidays in Denmark are those that are recognised by the Church of Denmark.
+They are New Year’s Day (1 January), Maundy Thursday, Good Friday, Easter Day, Easter Monday, Great Prayer Day (the fourth Friday after Easter), Ascension Day, Whitsun, Whit Monday, Christmas Day (25 December) and Boxing Day (26 December).

-Employees who have been employed for a shorter period are entitled to 2.08 days per month of employment.
+If you have been employed for less than a whole calendar year, you will earn 2.08 days for every month of employment.

-All women are entitled to four weeks’ leave before the birth of a child and 14 weeks’ maternity leave after the birth.
-Men are entitled to two weeks parental leave, which they must take within the first 14 weeks after the birth.
-During this total of 20 weeks the parents may receive maternity benefit.
+All women are entitled to four weeks’ leave before giving birth and 14 weeks’ maternity leave thereafter.
+Men are entitled to two weeks’ paternity leave, which they can take during the first 14 weeks following the birth.
+Parents can receive a birth allowance for a total of 20 weeks.

-After the first 14 weeks of maternity leave, each of the parents is entitled to parental leave of up to 32 weeks.
-Together they are entitled to benefits for 32 weeks.
-The father may start the leave within the first 14 weeks after the birth.
-It is possible to extend the leave by eight weeks.
+After the first 14 weeks of maternity leave, both parents are entitled to take parental leave of up to 32 weeks.
+They are jointly entitled to an allowance for 32 weeks.
+The father can start his leave within the first 14 weeks following the birth.
+It is possible to extend this leave by eight weeks.

-If you extend your leave, you can apply to the municipality for your benefit to be reduced during the leave period because the maximum amount which can be paid is a sum corresponding to benefit for 32 weeks.
+If this leave is extended, you can apply to your municipal authority for a reduction in the allowance during the leave period, since the maximum amount that can be paid out equates to an allowance for 32 weeks.

 The same rules apply in the case of adoption.

-The maternity leave system allows for flexibility.
-Flexible maternity leave is especially beneficial for working parents wanting to return to work after six or eight months’ leave, for example, and save the rest for when the child is a bit older, or for those who wish to share the leave or to reduce their working hours and thus extend the leave.
-In most cases, such flexibility requires an agreement with the employer.
-There are different rules on leave for parents who are in work, self-employed or studying.
+Maternity leave offers an opportunity for flexibility.
+Flexible maternity leave is particularly flexible for parents who are working and want to save some leave until the child is older, or for those who want to split the leave or start working fewer hours.
+In most cases, this flexibility requires an agreement to have been entered into with the employer.
+There are different leave rules for parents in employment, self-employment and study.